TaukTauk/RSA-key-Generation-Encryption-Decryption/README.md

 Example

-yaml

     Enter your key message: Hello, RSA!
     The value of p :  719
     The value of q :  653
     Public key pair -> (e,n):  (127889, 469507)
     Private key pair -> (d,n):  (178273, 469507)
     Original message: Hello, RSA!
     Encrypted message: [312215, 277889, 249121, 249121, 191278, 65110, 106322, 312215, 213265, 120297, 191278]
     Decrypted message: Hello, RSA!

 Functions

 is_prime(num): Checks if a number is prime. gcd(a, b): Computes the greatest common divisor of a and b. mod_inverse(e, phi): Computes the modular inverse of e mod phi. generate_keypair(bits): Generates the public and private key pairs. encrypt(public_key, message): Encrypts the message using the public key. decrypt(private_key, encrypted_message): Decrypts the message using the private key. get_random_prime_greater_than_20(): Generates a random prime number greater than 20.

 Contributing